 Favourite Sadhana: Kriya Yoga Meditation – it emptys my mind & body, lifting my vibration and consciousness into a higher state of awareness; I know i have been meditating nicely when the colours of nature hum, vibrate and pop with vibrance.

 Favourite Mantra: Presently it is Gyatri mantra, the whole family has learnt it!
-I love that it almost instantly settles my mind, particularly on days when i find myself overthinking or excessively worrying.
-And it is a practice i can do while driving the 45 minutes in takes to get into town.
+I love that it almost instantly settles my mind, particularly on days when i find myself overthinking or excessively worrying. a practice i can do while driving the 45 minutes in takes to get into town.

 I first came to Yoga as a young adult, not intentionally looking for Yoga, infact i knew little about it.
 However on a particular day, i chanced across a video of classical Hatha Yoga, and felt compelled to take it home and try it.
 As i followed along, placing myself in postures, i felt something I hadn’t before in my young life – my life-force (prana) at the time there wasn’t a name to give the sensations of freedom & expansion in my body, only that it felt incredible and it hooked me.
 This humble first Hatha Yoga experience 25 years ago, was my introduction to Yoga, consequently it triggered a lifelong inquiry, into the greater aspects of Yoga as a whole system & philosophy.

 25 years on my practice has been largely, a self-directed home practice.
 I had great fortune to practise and learn Hatha Yoga, for a few years, with a gentle & grounded teacher by the name of Diane, who taught from a small modest studio and beamed out a radiant, heart focused practice every time.
 This experience was my inspiration to go on and study to teach Hatha Yoga back in 2005 at the Shoshoni Ashram in Boulder Colorado.
-A lineage of living Yoga rooted in ancient tradition.
+A lineage of living Yoga rooted in ancient tradition of Siddha Yoga.

 Learning Yoga in an Ashram enviornment, offered up a beautiful transmission of teaching, carried forward from a lineage of Shaivate Yoga teachers to this day.
 Expanding my practice, i opened to other aspects of Yoga.
 Beautiful vedic ritual such as Yajna (offering into the fire) the practice of Japa- mantra, understanding dieties as personal reflections of the higher qualities of life and living, learning the verses of the epic Guru Gita.
 These other practices subtly unlocked the door to the quality of devotion in my practice, shifting awareness from the physical into the life-long practice of attitude, guided by the Living ethics of Yogic philosophy.